-8 This external link refers to information that has not been verified within the review of the Non-Financial Information and Sustainability Information Statement.
+8 This external link directs to information not verified as part of the review of the Non-Financial Information Statement and Sustainability Report.

 9 Committee of Sponsoring Organizations of the Treadway Commission.

 10 Series of activities carried out consecutively with one or more persons in charge and with a common goal.